monyarm/residualvm/dists/ps3/readme-ps3.md

 Prerequisites
 =============
 - A homebrew enabled PlayStation 3 console.
 As of now that mostly means having a custom firmware installed.
 Obtaining and installing such a software is out of the scope of this document.
 Sorry, but you're on your own for that one.
-- At least one ResidualVM supported game.
-The list of compatible games can be seen here: https://www.residualvm.org/compatibility/
+- At least one NovelVM supported game.
+The list of compatible games can be seen here: https://www.novelvm.org/compatibility/
 - An USB drive.

 Installing
 ==========
-From a computer, download the installable package of the PS3 port from ResidualVM's main site.
+From a computer, download the installable package of the PS3 port from NovelVM's main site.
 It should be a .pkg file.
 Copy it to an USB drive.
 After having plugged the USB drive to you PS3, the installation package should appear in the XMB under the "Games > Install Package" menu.
-Installing it copies ResidualVM and its dependencies to your PS3's hard drive.
-It also adds the "Games > PlayStation 3 > ResidualVM" XMB entry which is to be used to launch ResidualVM.
+Installing it copies NovelVM and its dependencies to your PS3's hard drive.
+It also adds the "Games > PlayStation 3 > NovelVM" XMB entry which is to be used to launch NovelVM.

 Configuring and playing games
 =============================
-The user manual describes how to add games to ResidualVM and launch them : https://wiki.residualvm.org/index.php/Running_ResidualVM
+The user manual describes how to add games to NovelVM and launch them : https://wiki.novelvm.org/index.php/Running_NovelVM

 PlayStation 3 Specifics
 =======================